barryclark/jekyll-now/_posts/2020-11-17-november2020update.md

 ---
 layout: post
 title: 🦃 Nov.
-2020 Updates - Prototyping Sensor Module v0
+2020 Updates - Prototyping a Sensor Module for your Trash Bin v0
 ---

 Hello!